School Policies, SEN&D and Safeguarding Portfolio

 |disability equality scheme and action plan may 18.doc||Download|

-Supporting each and every pupil within our Federation is of the utmost importance to us.
+Supporting each and every child within our Federation is of the utmost importance to us.
 Occasionally some children need a little extra help to meet their needs.

-Our experienced staff are supported by Mrs Waller, our Special Needs Coordinator (SENCO).
-Mrs Waller’s role is to work alongside parents, pupils, staff and outside agencies in order to ensure that the needs of the all pupils are addressed.
+Our experienced staff are supported by Mrs J Poyser, our Special Educational Needs and Disabilities Coordinator (SENDCO).
+Mrs Poyser's role is to work alongside parents, pupils, staff and outside agencies in order to ensure that the needs of the all pupils are addressed.

-Our policy for supporting children with special educational needs is listed in the links ABOVE.
-If you have any concerns about your child please do not hesitate to talk with Mrs Waller.
+Our policy for supporting children with special educational needs can be found on our School Policies page in the Safeguarding Portfolio.
+If you have any concerns about your child please do not hesitate to talk with your class teacher.

 As part of the Special Educational Needs and Disability (SEND) Reforms, all local authorities were required to publish a Local Offer.
 This sets out in one place information about education, health and social care provision for children and young people in their area who have SEN or are disabled.